 - small cookie scoop/ melon ball scooper or small spoon

 apple cider donut muffin

-- 2 c (473ml) apple cider, reduced and cooled to luke warm see recipe notes
+- 2 c (473ml) apple cider, reduced and cooled to Luke warm (not apple cider vinegar) see recipe notes

 - 1 c (120g) all purpose flour

 - 1-2 tsp chai spice, pumpkin spice or ground cinnamon see recipe notes

 - 1/2 c (120g) sour cream or greek yogurt, room temperature